jupyterlab/frontends-team-compass/docs/team.md

 ## Active members

-Active team members are actively participating in the development, maintenance, planning, and discussion around projects in the JupyterLab Github organization.
+Active council members are actively participating in the development, maintenance, planning, and discussion around projects in the JupyterLab Github organization.

 ```{eval-rst}